adonisjs/legacy-docs/3.0/views.md

 {% endif %}
 ```

-You are not only limited to a `if` condition.
+You are not only limited to an `if` condition.
 Views support `if, else, elseif`.

 ```twig
 {% if hungry %}